Here are answers to frequently-asked-questions about SwaggerHub. Don’t see what you’re looking for? Visit our Community forum.

-To create APIs, you’ll need to create a SwaggerHub account, just click the
+To create APIs, you’ll need to create a SwaggerHub account.

 Source control is great for source.
 But API definitions aren’t quite the same - they deserve their own, first-class treatment.
 SwaggerHub works in conjunction with version control systems, so hunting through source code should no longer be necessary.

 SwaggerHub does allow connections to the GitHub, GitLab and Bitbucket, with others on the way.
 See here to learn more about our integrations.

 Private APIs are available on paid plans.
 There are different plans based on the number of APIs and collaborators you’ll need.
 You can always start a free trial to try our various features.
 Visit the Pricing page for details on plans and trials.